Searching ...

 $640

-Are there any homestead exemptions in North Carolina?
+Are There Any Homestead Exemptions in North Carolina?

-You must use the home as your primary residence and have lived in North Carolina for over two years to qualify.
+North Carolina has two applicable homestead property tax exemptions to reduce the burden on qualified homeowners.
+For both, you must use the home as your primary residence and have lived in North Carolina for over two years to qualify.

 One exemption is the North Carolina Senior Citizen exemption.
 This is a partial exemption worth at least $25,000 for seniors who are 65 years and older.
 You must have an income of $31,000 or less to qualify for the exemption.
 The state also has a property tax deferment program that limits how eligible homeowners pay North Carolina property taxes.
 You must also be at least 65 years old and have lived in the home for at least five years.